MCTs have become one of the hottest buzzwords in nutrition today…

 Many people mistakenly believe that coconut oil and MCT oil are the same thing, but they’re not.
 They’re very different.

-We don’t typically rely on coconut oil for its MCT content, but there are many good reasons to add coconut oil to your diet.
+We don’t typically rely on coconut oil for its MCT content, but there are many other good reasons to add coconut oil to your diet.

 Plus, coconut oil is one of the most resistant oils for high-temperature stir-frying, unlike other vegetable oils.